roc-lang/roc/TUTORIAL.md

 # Tutorial

-This is a tutorial for how to build Roc applications.
+This is a tutorial to learn how to build Roc applications.

-It covers the REPL, basic types (strings, lists, tags, and functions), syntax (`when`, `if then else`) and more!
+It covers the REPL, basic types like strings, lists, tags, and functions, syntax like `when` and `if then else`, and more!

 Enjoy!